Memberships & Associations

 Cost-effective

-There’s several options for delivering a targeted marketing campaign.
+Several options are available for delivering a targeted marketing campaign.
 More often than not, businesses use a combination of these.
 They vary from Pay-per-click (PPC), affiliate marketing, content marketing, and many more marketing strategies.
 Email campaigns are a great acquisition channel to start with because of their cost-effectiveness.

 Personalised email campaigns are much more economical to maintain compared to PPC and yield significantly more ROI.
 In addition, there’s no print or delivery costs as seen in direct mail campaigns.